Activated carbon: Carbon tetrachloride activity

 Measurement of the porosity of an activated carbon by the adsorption of saturated carbon tetrachloride vapour.

 Particle size distribution

 The finer the particle size of an activated carbon, the better the access to the surface area and the faster the rate of adsorption kinetics.
 In vapour phase systems this needs to be considered against pressure drop, which will affect energy cost.
 Careful consideration of particle size distribution can provide significant operating benefits.

 However, in the case of using activated carbon for adsorption of minerals such as gold, the particle size should be in the range of 3.35–1.4 mm.
 Activated carbon with particle size less than 1 mm would not be suitable for elution (the stripping of mineral from an activated carbon).
+Researchers at Cornell University synthesized an ultrahigh surface area activated carbon with a BET area of 4800 m2 g–1 and a total pore volume of 2.7 cm3 g–1.
+This BET area value is the highest reported in the literature for activated carbon to date.

 Modification of properties and reactivity

 Acid-base, oxidation-reduction and specific adsorption characteristics are strongly dependent on the composition of the surface functional groups.

 The surface of conventional activated carbon is reactive, capable of oxidation by atmospheric oxygen and oxygen plasma steam, and also carbon dioxide and ozone.

 Oxidation in the liquid phase is caused by a wide range of reagents (HNO3, H2O2, KMnO4).

 Through the formation of a large number of basic and acidic groups on the surface of oxidized carbon to sorption and other properties can differ significantly from the unmodified forms.

 Activated carbon can be nitrogenated by natural products or polymers or processing of carbon with nitrogenating reagents.

 Activated carbon can interact with chlorine, bromine and fluorine.

 Surface of activated carbon, like other carbon materials can be fluoralkylated by treatment with (per)fluoropolyether peroxide in a liquid phase, or with wide range of fluoroorganic substances by CVD-method.
 Such materials combine high hydrophobicity and chemical stability with electrical and thermal conductivity and can be used as electrode material for super capacitors.

 Sulfonic acid functional groups can be attached to activated carbon to give "starbons" which can be used to selectively catalyse the esterification of fatty acids.
 Formation of such activated carbons from halogenated precursors gives a more effective catalyst which is thought to be a result of remaining halogens improving stability.
 It is reported about synthesis of activated carbon with chemically grafted superacid sites –CF2SO3H.

 Some of the chemical properties of activated carbon have been attributed to presence of the surface active carbon double bond.

 The Polyani adsorption theory is a popular method for analyzing adsorption of various organic substances to their surface.